 My work is related to quantitative genetics and genetic evaluation of livestock.
 E-mail me at andres dot legarra at uscdcb dot com .

 I did my PhD in Neiker with Eva Ugarte and I did a postdoc at the Animal and Dairy Science Department at the University of Georgia, with Ignacy Misztal and Keith Bertrand.
-For 17 years I have been Research Director at INRA Toulouse in the GenPhySE unit, at the Animal Genetics department.
-I am now on unpaid leave.
+For 17 years I was Research Director at INRAE Toulouse in the GenPhySE unit, at the Animal Genetics department, and I am now on unpaid leave from INRAE.

-This is my new, non-fancy web page created with markdown and MacDown then with the (sadly dead) atom and now Visual Studio Code.
+This non-fancy web page was created with markdown and MacDown then with the (sadly dead) atom and now Visual Studio Code.
 I should use vim which is immuable.

 You can find in this page links to